PUPIL PREMIUM SUMMARY 2019 – 2021

 The Pupil Premium is additional funding provided to schools by the Government to help address the under-achievement of children who are eligible for Free School Meals, ‘Looked After Children’ (in care of the Local Authority for at least six months), adopted children or children of service families.
 In 2012, this funding was extended to include pupils who have been eligible for FSM within the last six years.
 Schools are free to spend the Pupil Premium in ways that they judge best to raise the achievement of these children.
 They are required to publish information about this on the website.
 What follows is a summary of our Pupil Premium funding, how we have spent it and what impact it has had on pupil achievement.

-- Additional teachers and teaching assistants in Year 6 for Literacy and Numeracy lessons to enable more targeted teaching.
+- Additional teachers and teaching assistants in Year 6 for English and Maths lessons to enable more targeted teaching.

-- Additional reading and phonics support in Year 2.
+- Additional reading and phonics support in Year 1 and Year 2.

 - Time for whole school focus on tracking the achievement of pupil premium children and responding to any concerns.